Paint Disposal – What to do with Old Paint

 For Anderson County, Tennessee residents, here’s the link to the site : Anderson County Solid Waste Management.

 *Certain states have locations called PaintCare where you can drop off old paint.
-Go here to see if there’s one near you.
+Go here to see if there’s one near you: PaintCare drop off locations.

 How to avoid leftover paint